drds1/divinity/README.md

 # Divinity
-Custom timeseries forecast library.
+Divinity is a custom timeseries forecast library.
 This is currently in development and designed to automate and generalise (as much as possible) the process of generating any timeseries forecast.

+ Please see the [demo Jupyter Notebook](https://github.com/dstarkey23/divinity/blob/master/Doccumentation/demo.ipynb) for example useage.

  ![Test Image 1](https://github.com/dstarkey23/divinity/blob/master/Doccumentation/test_divinity_forecast.png)